+Our current research on the probabilistic physics of sediment particle motions has, in addition to interesting technical aspects, an important philosophical basis.
 Namely, in learning how to describe the behavior of mechanical systems, mostly we are initially exposed to deterministic examples.
 We study Newton’s laws as these pertain to simple particle systems, and then move on to the behavior of solids and fluids treated as continuous materials.
 The formalism is unambiguous, and describing the behavior of a well constrained system is in principle straightforward.
-Indeed, much (although not all) of the legacy of geophysics resides in the determinism of continuum mechanics.
+Indeed, much of the legacy of geophysics resides in the determinism of continuum mechanics.
 Perhaps it is therefore natural that we might envision that a mechanistic description of the behavior of a system implies that such a description ought to be, or perhaps only can be, a deterministic one.
 Such a perception represents a lost opportunity.
-The most elegant counterpoint example is the field of classical statistical mechanics — devoted specifically to the probabilistic (i.e., non-deterministic) treatment of the behavior of gas particle systems in order to justify the principles of thermodynamics — yet which is no less mechanical in its conceptualization of this behavior than, say, the application of Newton’s laws to the behavior of a deterministic system consisting of the interactions of a few billiard balls or the players of the solar system, or involving the motion of a Newtonian fluid subject to specific initial and boundary conditions.
+The most elegant counterpoint example is the field of classical statistical mechanics — devoted specifically to the probabilistic (i.e., non-deterministic) treatment of the behavior of gas particle systems in order to justify the principles of thermodynamics — yet which is no less mechanical in its conceptualization of this behavior than, say, the application of Newton’s laws to the behavior of a deterministic system consisting of the interactions of a few billiard balls or involving the motion of a Newtonian fluid subject to specific initial and boundary conditions.

 Once steeped in the language of mechanics, we understandably take comfort in mechanistic descriptions of system behavior.
 Specifically, we invest trust in the underlying foundation, and implied rigor, provided by classical mechanics.
 This is a good thing.
 But given the complexity and the uncertainty in describing the behavior of sediment systems, here it is essential to consider the idea that the concepts and language of probability are well suited to the problem of describing this behavior — precisely because of the complexity and uncertainty involved — relaxing our expectations that a deterministic-like relationship exists between, say, the flux of bed-load sediment and the fluid stress imposed on the streambed, or the flux of sediment on a hillslope and the local land-surface slope.
 This idea of leaning on probability to describe the behavior of sediment systems is not as straightforward as describing the behavior of idealized gas particle systems.
 Nonetheless, the objective is the same: to be mechanistic, yet probabilistic.
 These world views are entirely compatible.